-Figure 5 shows total run times for CLM3 on the Cray X1 with both OpenMP and CSDs disabled for 1 to 128 MSPs.
+Figure 5 shows total run-times for CLM3.0 on the Cray X1 with both OpenMP and CSDs disabled for 1-128 MSPs.
 The number of MPI processes is equal to the number of MSPs, except that MPI was disabled for the 1 MSP case.
 For this test, streaming across SSPs occurs only in concurrent loops within science subroutines.
 The best performance is obtained when clumps per process is set to one, since this setting maximizes the vector length.
-Scaling beyond 16 MSPs is poor, but run time continues to drop through 64 MSPs.
+Scaling beyond 16 MSPs.
 Performance for 128 MSPs is no better than for 64 MSPs.